rigdenlab/ample/docs/examples/rst/ccp4i2_metagenomic.rst

 Citations
 ---------
-This section lists the programs and algoriths that are using in the AMPLE job and gives a list of references to be cited should AMPLE find a solution.
+This section lists the programs and algorithms that are using in the AMPLE job and gives a list of references to be cited should AMPLE find a solution.

 .. figure:: ../images/ccp4i2_citation_metagenomic.png
    :align: center